Motivation

 Three conditions:

-- Treatment B: same model with a fixed system prompt instructing the chatbot to present multiple perspectives and avoid affirming a single viewpoint.
+• Treatment B: same model with a fixed system prompt instructing the chatbot to present multiple perspectives, avoid affirming a single viewpoint, distinguish empirical claims from normative claims, and explicitly flag uncertainty.

 Measurement Protocol

-- T2 (6 months): full repeat battery + open-ended questions on perceived AI influence.
+• T2 6 months: full repeat battery plus open-ended questions on perceived AI influence.

 Primary Outcomes

-Change in affective polarization score (T2 − T0) by treatment condition; change in issue position index.
+Change in affective polarization score, measured as T2 − T0, by treatment condition; change in issue position index across selected policy domains.

 Secondary Outcomes

-Partisan identity strength, epistemic confidence, and cross-cutting information exposure.
+Partisan identity strength, epistemic confidence, perceived out-party threat, and cross-cutting information exposure.

 Anticipated Mechanisms and Heterogeneous Effects